Photo: EduCloud Alliance’s organisation model

 In addition, the management team decides on the budget and the tools to be used, as well as is responsible for the materials to be used in ECA’s official communications.
 The management team meetings’ protocols and all ECA’s working groups’ final productions are public.

 The management team includes ECA’s strategic members, as well as the management team -appointed chairman and transparency coordinator.
-In addition, the community members may elect one representative for the management team from among themselves, and operational and Edu members may participate in the meetings upon invitation.
+In addition, the community members may elect one representative for the management team from among themselves, and the business and operational and Edu members may participate in the meetings upon invitation.

 Timo Väliharju (Chairman, Coordinator for Open Source Technology)